Parasocial interaction: Aggression

 Further studies have looked into parasocial relationships and more specifically at the impacts on violent and aggressive behavior.
 A study done by Keren Eyal and Alan M. Rubin examined aggressive and violent television characters and the potential negative impacts they may have on viewers.
 The study was based on social cognitive theory and looked at trait aggression in viewers and identification and parasocial interaction with aggressive characters.
 The researchers measured trait aggression in each of the participants and compared that to the level of identification with aggressive characters.
 The study found that more aggressive viewers were more likely to identify with aggressive characters and further develop parasocial relationships with the aggressive characters.

 Parasocial interaction has been linked to psychological attachment theory and its consequences have seen the same dramatic effects as real relationship breakups.
 In considering the relationship between parasocial interaction and attachment styles, Jonathan Cohen found that individuals who were more attached to certain television and media programs tended to be more invested in parasocial relationships.
 These parasocial interactions use similar psychological thought processes that are often used in real-life personal relationships.

 In parasocial interaction there is no "normal" social interaction; it is a very one-sided relationship.
 The knowledgeable side has no direct control over the actions of the side it observes, and it is very difficult for it to contact and influence it.

-Parasocial breakup

-While much research focuses on the formation and maintenance of parasocial relationships, other research has begun to focus on what happens when a parasocial relationship is dissolved.
-Eyal and Cohen, who examined responses to the end of the television series Friends, define parasocial breakup as "a situation where a character with whom a viewer has developed a PSR goes off the air".
-The distress that media consumers experienced after a parasocial breakup was quite similar to that of a social relationship.
-However, the emotional distress experienced after the parasocial breakup was weaker than that of the real life interpersonal relationship.
+Identification and mental health